texxasrulez/additional_smtp/README.md

-# Aditional SMTP Accounts #
+# Aditional SMTP Users #

-**Coming Soon**

-This is almost complete.
-Since staying at home more and keeping away from people, it has given me the time to resurrect some ancient plugins for Roundcube.
-All I have left is converting mcrypt to openssl ...

 **Send Email from an external SMTP account from within Roundcube**

-Gmail Yahoo and Hotmail are preconfigured.
+Gmail and Yahoo are preconfigured.
 You can add more within the config.inc.php file.

 upload files to `/path_to_roundcube/plugins/additional_smtp`

-Import SQL schema to your database located in the SQL directory of this repo.
+Import SQL schema to your database.

 Rename `config.inc.php.dist` to `config.inc.php` and edit to suit your needs.